- Policies & Forms

 All students except Echols Scholars must complete a Second Writing Requirement with a grade of C- or better.
 To meet the Second Writing Requirement, a class must:

-Any course meeting these standards can satisfy the Second Writing Requirement.
-However, this requirement is not complete until you file a Second Writing Requirement Completion Form and have it certified by the College Registrar (138 Monroe Hall).
+If the class used to fill this requirement is not coded as such in SIS the requirement is not complete until you file a Second Writing Requirement Completion Form and have it certified by the College Registrar (138 Monroe Hall).
 The form is also available in 101 Monroe Hall.

 The Second Writing Requirement must be taken at the University and within the College.
 A course in another school of this University (e.g., Engineering), advanced placement credit, advanced standing, dual enrollment credit or credit transferred from another university will not satisfy this requirement.